Heavy metal subculture: Authenticity

 A metalhead wearing a Metallica shirt at a concert.

 In the musical subcultures of heavy metal and punk, authenticity is a core value.
 The term poseur (or poser) is used to describe "a person who habitually pretends to be something he/she is not," as in adopting the appearance and clothing style of the metal scene without truly understanding the culture and its music.
 In a 1993 profile of heavy metal fans' "subculture of alienation," the author noted that the scene classified some members as "poseurs," that is, heavy metal performers or fans who pretended to be part of the subculture, but who were deemed to lack authenticity and sincerity.
 Jeffrey Arnett's 1996 book Metalheads: Heavy Metal Music and Adolescent Alienation argues that the heavy metal subculture classifies members into two categories by giving "acceptance as an authentic metalhead or rejection as a fake, a poseur."

-Heavy metal fans who listen to "heavier" subgenres of metal are often more inclined to call others posers, namely those who listen to black metal and death metal.
-Usually their claim is that genres of metal with less intense/distorted guitar and the absence of screaming (music) tracks are not "real metal", because they "aren't heavy enough".

 Heavy metal fans began using the term sell out in the 1980s to refer to bands who turned their heavy metal sound into radio-friendly rock music (e.g., glam metal).
 In metal, a sell out is "someone dishonest who adopted the most rigorous pose, or identity-affirming lifestyle and opinions."
 The metal bands that earned this epithet are those "who adopt the visible aspects of the orthodoxy (sound, images) without contributing to the underlying belief system."